6 Things to Do While You Wait on God

 This is the most important thing you can do in a waiting season — and the one most people skip.

-Ask: What has God already given me that I am not fully stewarding?
+Ask: what has God already given me that I am not fully stewarding?
+Do that first.

 While you wait:

-- Read — books about your area of calling, Scripture, biographies of people who walked similar paths
+- Read — books in your area of calling, biographies of people who walked similar paths, Scripture deeply.

-- Build relationships with people in the space you are moving toward
+- Build relationships with people already in the space you're moving toward.

 - Get healthy — physically, emotionally, spiritually.
-The opportunity that is coming will require a version of you that is ready
+The opportunity that's coming will require a version of you that's ready for it.

 Waiting is not the absence of activity.
 It is preparation disguised as inactivity.

-When you are stuck waiting for your own breakthrough, one of the most powerful things you can do is help someone else get theirs.
+When you're stuck waiting for your own breakthrough, one of the most powerful things you can do is help someone else get theirs.

 Serve at your church.
 Mentor someone younger.
 Help a friend move.
 Volunteer at a food bank.
 Listen to someone who needs to be heard.

-Some of the biggest doors in the Bible opened through acts of service.
-Joseph served the warden.
-Ruth served Naomi.
-David served Saul.
-Service is the backdoor to destiny.
+Service does three things in a waiting season.
+It gets your eyes off yourself and onto others.
+It positions you as faithful (see #1).
+And it often leads to unexpected connections and opportunities.
+Some of the biggest doors in Scripture opened through acts of service — Joseph served the warden, Ruth served Naomi, David served Saul.
+Service is the back door to destiny.

-4. Journal What God Is Doing (Even If It Seems Like Nothing)
+4. Journal What God Is Doing — Even If It Looks Like Nothing

 In a waiting season, you think nothing is happening.
-But something always is — you just cannot see it in real time.
+But something always is — you just can't see it in real time.

 Journaling your way to clarity with God creates a record of the invisible work.
 Write down: